 - Very Aggressive Excited, runs into fences, runs over humans and anything else in path, “crazy”

-Genetic evaluations for docility are conducted in a single-trait analysis using a linear model fit to score category values.
+Genetic evaluations for docility are conducted in a single-trait analysis using a linear model fit to chute score category values.
 No repeated measures are fit.
 If an animal has both a weaning and yearling docility score than the weaning score is used.
 The contemporary group is included as the group at weaning (if a weaning observation) or yearling (if a yearling observation).
 The EPD should be published on the docility-score scale.
+Only chute scores are used in genetic evaluations.

 Temperament traits have been shown to be moderately heritable, with magnitudes similar to heritability of growth traits.
 These measures should be treated as separate traits.
 Positive correlations between chute scores, pen scores, and exit velocity have been reported.